Cray-HPE/docs-csm/operations/security_and_authentication/Add_LDAP_User_Federation.md

 2. Update the LDAP settings in the customizations.yaml file.

-   1. (Optional) Add the LDAP CA certificate in the certs.jks section of customizations.yaml.
+   1. (Optional) Add the LDAP CA certificate in the certs.jks.b64 section of customizations.yaml.

       Follow step 8 under the "Create Baseline System Customizations" header in the [Setup Site-Init From SHASTA-CFG](../../067-SHASTA-CFG.md) procedure.

+      Return to this procedure before running the command to inject and encrypt certs.jks.b64 into the customizations.yaml file in step 8.

    2. Update the LDAP settings.